grzegorz-ozanski/payments-public/README.md

 ## 🙋 Author

 Created with ❤️ by [**Grzegorz Ożański**](https://github.com/grzegorz-ozanski)

-with a little help from [ChatGPT](https://chat.openai.com/) — for structure, suggestions & sleepless debugging sessions 😉
+with a little help from [ChatGPT](https://chat.openai.com/) — for structure, suggestions and sleepless debugging sessions 😉

 This project is part of my public portfolio — feel free to explore, learn from it, or reach out.